orger-lab/megabouts/README.md

 ## Overview

-Megabouts is a Python toolbox designed to precisely quantify zebrafish larval locomotion.
-Our software supports locomotion analysis in both freely swimming and head-restrained conditions, adapting to various experimental setups and recording speeds.
+Megabouts is a Python toolbox designed to quantify zebrafish larval locomotion.
+It supports in both freely swimming and head-restrained conditions, adapting to various experimental setups and recording framerate.

 **📚 Full documentation and tutorials available at: [megabouts.ai](https://megabouts.ai)**